The Best 5 Restaurants In Barcelona!

 Phone:+34 932 68 19 39

-If you are here to celebrate – you are in the right place!
+If you are here to celebrate – Boca Grande is the right place!
 A stunningly beautiful restaurant, with a great cocktail bar that specializes in various types of Gene and one of the best service experiences in town.
 Oh, and the food – exceptional!
 Most of the dishes are based on products from the sea, but this is a restaurant that makes things a little different and a lot more palatable.

 Arrive here at around ten o’clock, because this is the time when the Spaniards go out to eat, and treat yourself.